 Look out for our newsletters in your inbox soon.

 This Victorian mining town is just an hour west of Denver in the Rockies and is a place where visitors experience Christmas cheer all year round at multiple shops, like Shoppe Internationale, where they sell unique European Christmas items.
 But during the holiday season, it really goes all out – you can experience those quintessential things like chestnuts roasting on an open fire and vintage horse carriage rides, along with the annual Historic Georgetown Christmas Market which features unique, hard-to-find gifts.
-It all begins with the annual tree lighting on the first Saturday after Thanksgiving, where locals and visitors alike gather for holiday songs, visits with Santa and sipping hot chocolate around the bonfire.
+It all begins with the annual tree lighting, where locals and visitors alike gather for holiday songs, visits with Santa and sipping hot chocolate around the bonfire.

 This internationally renowned ski town is transformed into a magnificent Victorian-style Christmas town during the holidays.
 It kicks off with the Lighting of Breckenridge on the first weekend in December, which includes the Running of the Santas – an event in which hundreds of supersized red-clad elves take to the streets, all just as ski season gets into high gear.
 Throughout the season you can enjoy carriage rides, loads of shopping opportunities, delicious holiday treats and the chance to feel as you’ve you stepped into an old-fashioned holiday painting.
 If you’re still here for New Year’s Eve, you’ll get to watch the torchlight parade make its way down the mountain followed by a fireworks display.

-Durango has been named among the Top 10 Christmas Towns in the entire country, which surely makes it one of the best in the state to experience a dazzling array of holiday delights.
+Durango has been named among the top Christmas towns in the entire country, which surely makes it one of the best in the state to experience a dazzling array of holiday delights.
 This is the time of year when its famous Durango & Silverton Narrow Gauge Railroad features the Polar Express train ride, one of the most memorable ways to celebrate the season.
 Plus, throughout the month of December, the town is filled with festive music, dazzling lights and offers a host of Christmas events.
-Just north of town is Puragatory Resort, offering outstanding skiing and a host of other winter activities.
+Just north of town is Purgatory Resort, offering outstanding skiing and a host of other winter activities.

 Telluride is often called the most beautiful ski town in all of North America, as a Victorian-era silver-mining community nestled deep in a box canyon in the San Juan Mountains.
-In the winter, it’s even more idyllic, with the Victorian storefronts and frontier-era facades all decked out with holiday decor.
+In the winter, it’s an even more idyllic destination in the U.S., with the Victorian storefronts and frontier-era facades all decked out with holiday decor.
 Of course, while you’re here, you should really take advantage of its secluded, serene ski resort which is known for its uncrowded trails and fantastic terrain.
 In addition to the slopes, visitors can enjoy snowshoeing on guided hikes, free mountain tours along with plenty of shopping and dining options.

 Aspen at Christmas is truly wondrous.
-Join in with the locals for the annual Little Nell Tree Lighting ceremony, which features free hot chocolate and cookies, carolers, Santa and live reindeer.
-During its 12 days of Christmas celebration, you’ll find a wide range of activities to participate in, in addition to the world-famous slopes.
+Join in with the locals for the annual Tree Lighting ceremony at The Little Nell, which features free hot chocolate and cookies, carolers, Santa and live reindeer.
+During the city’s 12 days of Aspen Christmas celebration, you’ll find a wide range of activities to participate in, in addition to the world-famous slopes.
 Design your own Christmas ornament, enjoy holiday concerts, theater and apres ski drink specials, Victorian caroling, and free ice skating, as well as a host of shops and restaurants.

-Cripple Creek is a popular destination for those who want to test their luck at the casinos, or get a taste of history and the Old West.
+Cripple Creek is a popular destination for those who want to test their luck at the casinos or get a taste of history and the Old West.
 During the holidays, you can experience all of this with a Christmas twist.
 The historic Butte Theater features melodrama with a holiday theme and the town’s historic buildings are dressed to the nines with festive lights.
 Experience the nightly Gold Camp Christmas Holiday Headframe Lighting, and the Winter Wonderland every weekend at the Cripple Creek District Museum.
-There’s a Christmas parade with appearances from Santa, activities for kids, s’mores and marshmallows roasting on an open fire and free hot chocolate and cider during the Gold Camp Christmas Weekend, held in 2017 over December 8th and 9th.
+There’s a Christmas parade with appearances from Santa, activities for kids, s’mores and marshmallows roasting on an open fire and free hot chocolate and cider during the Gold Camp Christmas Weekend.

 The holiday festivities begin in Ouray at Thanksgiving with a seven-week Winterfest celebration.
 This town nestled in the heart of the San Juan Mountains is often referred to as the “Switzerland of America,” surrounded by dramatic peaks and renowned for its ice climbing, hosting the world’s first ice climbing park.
-The Main Street really comes to life during the season, with the grand Victorian and old western mining town-style buildings all decked out with sparkling lights and decor.
-Every weekend during Winterfest, a different event is hosted to celebrate the season, from the Ugly Sweater Dances to January’s annual Ice Festival.
+The Main Street really comes to life during the season, with the grand Victorian and old western mining town-style buildings all decked out with sparkling lights and festive decor.
+Every weekend during Winterfest, a different event is hosted to celebrate the season, from ice skating and sledding to the Yule Day Celebration.
 And, visitors can also enjoy soaking in the soothing mineral springs surrounded by the wintry landscape.

 The highest incorporated city at over 10,000 feet in the heart of the Rockies, Leadville is stunning all year round, surrounded by jagged mountain peaks, but under a blanket of snow, it’s especially breathtaking.
 Visitors can also enjoy the Parade of Lights, complete with appearances by Mr. and Mrs. Claus, as well as free cookies and hot cocoa.
-Ski Cooper is just a short drive from town and is considered one of the state’s top affordable, crowd-free ski resorts, and visitors can also join Alpine Adventures for hands-on dog-sledding tours as well as whizzing down the Dutch Henri Tubing Hill.
+Ski Cooper is just a short drive from town and is considered one of the state’s top affordable, crowd-free ski resorts, and visitors can also join dog-sledding tours and whizzing down the Dutch Henri Tubing Hill.